Losing GOP candidate Sanford: I pledge allegiance to the flag, not Trump

 Breaking News Emails

-South Carolina Republican Rep. Mark Sanford, who lost his primary race this week hours after a last-minute Twitter broadside from President Donald Trump, warned his fellow GOPers on Thursday that the "question of allegiance" to Trump could damage the GOP.
+Rep. Mark Sanford of South Carolina, who lost his primary race this week hours after a last-minute Twitter broadside from President Donald Trump, warned his fellow Republicans on Thursday that the "question of allegiance" to Trump could damage the GOP.

 Breaking News Emails